Firefox and Opera lead the web video way

 element in HTML, and we must also agree on a baseline video format that will be universally supported, just like the GIF, JPEG and PNG image formats are universally supported for images.
 It’s important that the video format we choose can be supported by a wide range of devices and that it’s royalty-free (RF).
 RF is a well-established principle for W3C standards.
 The Ogg Theora format is a promising candidate, which has been chosen by Wikipedia.

-So all that basically means that video should be a first class citizen
+So all that basically means that video should be a first class citizen of the

-plugin for their format is detected (dependent on Adobe and Microsoft
+format is detected (dependent on Adobe and Microsoft which is unlikely).
+Anyhoo

-which is unlikely).
-Anyhoo enough of all this text; how about some nice
+enough of all this text; how about some nice video?!?

 Theora decoder not found